Healthy Homes Assessment Marewa

 Marewa Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement in all Marewa and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required to all Marewa and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their compliance with each Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.
+• Property managers and landlords have to keep records that prove compliance with any Healthy Homes Standard that apply or will apply during the tenure of your rental home.

-• Private landlords and property managers should make sure their rental properties comply to the Healthy Homes Standard within 90 days of a renewal, new or a change in Tenancy.
+• Private landlords and property managers should make sure their rental properties comply with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2023